-For either version, you must specify at least the following properties for each configuration:
+The Kafka importer supports Kafka version 0.10 or later.
+You must specify at least the following properties for each configuration:

 - brokers Identifies one or more Kafka brokers.
 That is, servers hosting the Kafka service and desired topics.
 Specify a single server or a comma-separated list of brokers. - topics Identifies the Kafka topics that will be imported.
 The property value can be a single topic name or a comma-separated list of topics. - procedure Identifies the stored procedure that is invoked to insert the records into the VoltDB database.